felipearosemena/ChaosDashboards/README.md

 ### `/api/graphql`
 All the API is driven via graphql.
 Visit `/api/graphql` in the browser to access the Yoga playground.

-Any Query or Mutation that interacts with a `Dashboard` or it's `CryptoPair`s reads and writes from a MongoDB instance.

-Credentials are saved to `.env.local.sample` for ease of share with the tester.

 `coinInfo` & `prices` Queries hit the coingecko api directly.
 They cannot be abused or we'll hit the rate limit for the free tier.